sigmdel/lazmacropad/README.md

 While these two mechanisms are nominally independent, many applications, such as Geany, VSCodium (and probably VS Code), GNote, LibreOffice Writer and the Lazarus IDE editor, synchronize the two selections and paste selected text with either Ctrl+V or Shift+Insert.
 Other applications, notably the Mate Terminal, will only work with the primary selection, which makes sense since Ctrl+C is used to cancel a running program.

 When the Shift+Insert is used as the paste command, macros will be copied to the clipboard and the primary selection so that *lazmacropad* will behave much as Geany, VSCodium etc. Starting with version 0.3.2 this is done with methods from the LCL TClipboard class so presumably it should work with all Linux widgesets that support the two cut-and-paste mechanism.
-Warning: this has only been tested with the GTK2 widgetset.
+Warning: this has been tested with the GTK2 widgetset and found to work.
+So far tests with the Gt5 widgetset reveal that using Shift+Insert will not work.

 In Windows, only the Ctrl+V paste command is used, no matter which value is assigned to the paste command parameter.

-## 6. Tray Application

-As of version 0.6.0, *lazmacropad* is a tray application.
-This required a major reorganization of the source code.
-The three different tabs of the original program where moved to windows that can be displayed independently as illustrated in the screenshot shown above.

-## 7. Acknowledgment
+## 6. Acknowledgment

 There is no shortage of information on all sorts of more or less sophisticated macro key pads.
 The Brian Lough video, [The Simplest DIY Macro Keypad with Arduino](https://www.youtube.com/watch?v=ORujXGDqG_I&ab_channel=BrianLough) and corresponding [GitHub repository, arduino-switcheroonie,](https://github.com/witnessmenow/arduino-switcheroonie) stands out for its simplicity, but that project is based on an Arduino Pro Micro.
 The Cristian Bastidas (crixodia) [arduino-nano-macro-keypad](https://github.com/crixodia/arduino-nano-macro-keypad) GitHub repository showed how to achieve something very similar  with a Nano and a Python script on the desktop.
 This later project is clearly the model for *lazmacropad*.

-## 8. Licence
+## 7. Licence

 Copyright 2022, Michel Deslierres, no rights reserved.